 While this process may involve less legal hurdles than other types of adoption, the stepparent who is marrying one of the child’s parents will still need to gain the consent of the child’s other biological parent.
 In some cases, terminating the other person’s parental rights can prove to be difficult.

-West Chester Stepparent Adoption Lawyer
+Chester County Stepparent Adoption Lawyer

 If are a stepparent who needs legal assistance in successfully completing a legal adoption, you will want to work with an experienced Pennsylvania family law attorney.
 Ciccarelli Law Offices helps clients all over Chester County, including West Goshen, Downingtown, West Chester, Kennett Square, Coatesville, Phoenixville, West Caln, and Easttown.

 We will assist your family throughout the adoption process and help you become the legal parent of your stepchild.
-Call our firm today at (877) 529-2422 to schedule a free consultation that will let us review your case.

 Chester County Stepparent Adoption Information Center